 It is common practice to restrict Internet Explorer our console web address alone in order to eliminate the risk of it being used to browse potentially malicious websites.

 Because the console needs to perform actions not possible without ActiveX, it will remain a dependency of the web console.
 However, as an alternative, we are introducing utilities that may be leveraged to perform restricted functions offline.
-We introduced a tool for managing WSUS in the community and plan to offer another that will facilitate Patch Creation and Publishing tool by the end of 2020.
-If you would like early access to an alpha version of the Patch Creation and Publishing tool, please private message me here in the community.
+We introduced a tool for managing WSUS in the community and plan to offer more feature coverage via the patch daemon in the future.
+It is our intent to overhaul the patch daemon to accommodate many of the features that currently rely upon ActiveX while at the same time, improving the look/feel of the existing web console and its ability to support all common browsers.
+Look for announcements during the second half of 2021.